 Lack of employee engagement can be costly to your business through low productivity, absenteeism, and poor performance.
 According to The Business of Engagement, “Employees who are happy and feel in control are 57% more likely to be engaged and 53% more likely to be productive.”

 Compliance is yet another key element to your onboarding initiative.
-The government has set forth specific guidelines and deadlines that you must abide by in order to remain in compliance.
+The government has set forth specific guidelines and deadlines that you must abide by to remain in compliance.
 Yes, it may feel tedious, but it is necessary to avoid costly fines and audit nightmares.

 #1 Overloading Information on Day 1